Black women know exactly how Judge Ketanji Brown Jackson feels right now

 As a Black woman who has spent over 15 years in the corporate world, as well as thousands of hours as a career and leadership development coach for women of color, I am not surprised watching the extra round of hoops Judge Jackson is expected to jump through simply for having the audacity to attempt to ascend the highest rungs of the ladder in her field.

-Whether it’s repeatedly being asked to provide her Law School Admission Test (LSAT) scorc, having to defend the unfair scrutiny and irrelevant spinning of her judicial record in a way inconsistent with that of her predecessors, or having to smile and nod her way through situations where folks mispronounce and/or mock her first name, Judge Ketanji Brown Jackson’s experience mirrors the experiences of many Black women in the workplace.
+Whether it’s repeatedly being asked to provide her Law School Admission Test (LSAT) score, having to defend the unfair scrutiny and irrelevant spinning of her judicial record in a way inconsistent with that of her predecessors, or having to smile and nod her way through situations where folks mispronounce and/or mock her first name, Judge Ketanji Brown Jackson’s experience mirrors the experiences of many Black women in the workplace.

 What’s more, Judge Jackson–and the many Black women in similar situations–are expected to endure these double standards without showing an inkling of emotion for fear of being characterized as “angry” or “unprofessional.”